chocolatedesue/vits_web_demo/README.md

 1. please read the source code to better understand
 2. refer to the demo config.json to tail to your own model config
 3. refer the dockerfile
+4. to use gpu, please install onnxruntime-gpu

 ### limitation
 1. only  test  on japanese_cleaners and japanese_cleaners2 in config.json with  [raw vits](https://github.com/jaywalnut310/vits)

 ### Reference